All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Metabolic adaptation: Pregnancy-related metabolic changes, including increased insulin resistance, may persist for months after delivery .

-Postpartum weight retention is not just a cosmetic concern.
-It is associated with increased long-term risk of obesity, type 2 diabetes, cardiovascular disease, and complications in subsequent pregnancies .
+Postpartum weight retention isn't just a cosmetic concern.
+It's associated with increased long-term risk of obesity, type 2 diabetes, cardiovascular disease, and complications in subsequent pregnancies .

 How Semaglutide Works

 Semaglutide is a GLP-1 receptor agonist available under several brand names: Ozempic (for type 2 diabetes, 0.5 to 2 mg doses) and Wegovy (for chronic weight management, 2.4 mg dose).
-It is administered as a once-weekly subcutaneous injection semaglutide for weight loss.
+It's administered as a once-weekly subcutaneous injection semaglutide for weight loss.
+For a complete cost breakdown, see our compare semaglutide prices.

 Its mechanisms of action include: